DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 | ------ | ----------- | --------------- |
 | 75     |             |                 |

-Actions:
+Action 1:
+- (Cycling)
+- Gain 8 Block.
+- Gain 8 Block.
+- Nothing.
+- Deal **4\*X** Fire damage, where **X** is the number of Mana accumulated by the Ascendant.

+Action 2:
 - 1-2: Deal 4 Fire damage.
-- 3-4: Heal 4 Health.
+- 3-4: Gain 4 Block.
 - 5-6: Accumulate an additional Mana.

 #### Encounter Modifiers

-The Ascendant gains 4 Block for each Mana accumulated each turn.
+The Ascendant gains 4 Block for each Mana they accumulate each turn.
-Gain 1 Stress every time the Ascendant successfully resolves a spell.
+Gain 2 Stress every time the Ascendant successfully resolves a spell.

 Decay:
 - 18 turns

 Decay Effect:
-- Heal all enemies 4 Health.
+- Gain 1 Stress.

+Fire 2
+Earth 4 (3)
+Ice 3 (2)
+Lightning 3

 ## Bosses